-My research focuses on energy economics, climate finance and policy evaluation.
-I have led the following research projects:
+My research focuses on energy economics, financial networks, climate finance and policy evaluation.
+I have been leading the following research projects:

 The GREEN-WIN project

 The GREEN-WIN project develops a major international transdisciplinary research collaboration to apply a solution-oriented approach targeted at increasing the understanding of links between climate action and sustainability and overcoming implementation barriers through win-win strategies.
 I’m leading the finance dimension area of the project.

 The COP21 RIPPLES project